 All the required readings (as shown in the "reading list" on this syllabus) will be posted on the Blackboard course site.

 The course does not have a textbook.
-But quite a few chapters are selected from this popular reader and its later version: Moro, Pamela A. and James E. Myers, 2010 Magic Witchcraft and Religion: A Reader in the Anthropology of Religion 8th edition, New York: McGraw-Hill-This book will be placed on reserve.
+But quite a few chapters are selected from this popular reader and its later version:

+Moro, Pamela A. and James E. Myers, 2010 Magic Witchcraft and Religion: A Reader in the Anthropology of Religion 8th edition, New York: McGraw-Hill-This book will be placed on reserve.

 Evaluation:

+Grade Item Percentage Due Date

+Attendance and 15% Throughout term

+Participation

+Group Fieldwork Proposal 5% September 30

+Midterm Take-home Exam 25% October 29

+Group Presentation 20% December 1; December 6/7

+Final Take-home Exam 35% December 17

-1. Participation (10%)
+1. Participation (15%)

 This component is based on your preparation for and contribution to tutorial discussion.
-Active participation (asking questions, offering comments), not just attendance, is required for a good grade.
+Active participation (consistently asking questions, offering comments), not just attendance, is required for a good grade.

-2. Out of Class Assignment (5%)

-For this assignment you have to find source that can be understood or investigated through the specific concepts, theories or problems discussed in the readings.
-Sources could be a newspaper article, 'you-tube' clip, blogpost, movie, advertisement, song, etc. The only restriction is that the source you chose has to be in English (online link or PDF).
-As part of this assignment you will have to write a short accompanying note, in which you explain why the source you chose is related to the class readings of the week, what anthropological questions or problems it raises, or answers it provides.
-This note should be about 200 words.
-Post on Blackboard by October 9 by 11:59pm.
+2. Group Fieldwork Site Proposal (5%):

+For this part of your Group Project, your group has to pick a site in Hong Kong following the themes of the course and provide: 1) background, 2) You should reference (1-3) scholars, who have written about your topic.
+You can use the course readings if they directly relate to your project.
+3) Why you picked that site for your fieldwork.
+4) Your plan of research.
+This proposal should be in English, 12-point font, Times New Roman, 800-1000 words.
+Due on September 30, email to Instructors.

 3. Take-Home Mid-Term Exam (25%)

-The exam will include some multiple choice questions, some short answer questions, and one long answer (or "mini-essay") question.
+The exam will include some multiple-choice questions, some short answer questions, and one long answer (or "mini-essay") question.
 Exam answers are to be double-spaced, typed in 12-point font, and submitted via Veriguide and then submitted to Blackboard with the signed Veriguide certificate.
 Please follow the Department Style Guide.
-Due October 30 by 11:59pm.
+Due October 29 by 11:59pm.

-4. Group Presentation (25%):
+4. Group Presentation (20%):

-Students are going to form groups, conduct research on a chosen topic, and present their findings as a group on November 25 and December 2.
+Students are going to form groups, conduct research on a chosen topic, and present their findings as a group on December 1 and December 6/7.
 The presentations will be graded on timing, the use of slides, the presenting and analysis of materials, and the overall coherence.
 The exact length of the presentation and the size of the group will be determined later according to the number of students enrolled.

 5. Take-Home Final Exam (35%):